WebOrigami/docs/src/content/language/syntax.md

 scope:("foo bar")
 ```

 A reference that's entirely numeric digits also requires special handling or it will be treated as a number.
-For example, you might have folders named by year like `2025`.
+For example, you might have folders organized by year with names like `2025`.
 To force Origami to treat that as a reference, you can write:

 ```
 scope:2025